Blasteroids/ESP32-Artnet2DMX/README.md

 Connect a device (phone/pc) to the WiFi hotspot "ESP32_ArtNet2DMX" using the passcode "1234567890".

-Using a webbrowser go to "http://192.168.1.1/" and a setup screen will appear with 3 options 'WiFi' 'ESP32 Pins' & 'Art-Net 2 DMX'.
+Using a webbrowser go to "http://192.168.1.1/" and a setup screen will appear with multiple options.

 Enter the WiFi screen and enter in your local WiFi details in WiFi SSID & Password.
 If your network has DHCP then check with your router which IP it will get from the MAC, or enter in manually a static IP & Subnet.